labsyspharm/cd73_coy_spatialcorrelation/README.txt

-For an example of the spatial correlation calculation for Tumor CD73 expression and Monocyte CD39 expression, download CD73NatComm_Coy2021_CyCIF_TMAdata.mat from (URL pending) and run example_spatcorr.m in MATLAB.
+For an example of the spatial correlation calculation for Tumor CD73 expression and Monocyte CD39 expression, download CD73NatComm_Coy2021_CyCIF_TMAdata.mat from https://www.synapse.org/#!Synapse:syn31840602 and run example_spatcorr.m in MATLAB.
 Runtime should be within a couple minutes.

 corr_knn2.m is the core function for computing spatial correlations using the kNN algorithm and Pearson correlations.